perryOnCrack/perryoncrack.github.io/apps/rez.md

 #### Beta Known Issues

 - Quick Launch can sometime bugged out when opening it.
+- Private Space app is not hidden in Quick Launch Editor.
 - Work Profile broken on Samsung devices (working on a fix right now...)

 ### Developing

 - Private Space (Android 15+)
-- Better feedback system (almost finished)
+- On device logging and manual feedback

 ### Planned features